orxfun/orx-concurrent-iter/README.md

 ### B.2.
 Early Exit

 We do not always want to iterate all elements.
 In certain programs, we would like to abort iteration as soon as we achieve a certain goal.
-Sequential iterator's [`find`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.find) is such an example case where we stop iteration as soon as an item satisfies a predicate.
+Sequential iterator's [`find`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.find) method is such an example case where we stop iteration as soon as an item satisfies a predicate.

 In order to achieve this in a concurrent iteration, we can conveniently use the [`skip_to_end`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.ConcurrentIter.html#tymethod.skip_to_end) method.
-After any of the threads calls this method, succeeding pull calls will receive None which allows the other threads to early exit.
+After any of the threads calls this method, succeeding pull calls will receive None, allowing them to early exit.

 This is demonstrated in the following **parallel_find** implementation:

 * The thread that pulls "33" will immediately send feedback to the concurrent iterator to terminate.
 * After this point, all pull or next calls from the concurrent iterator will return None.
 This will allow all other threads to immediately return None.

-> It is possible that two other thread may pull "34" and "35, while the winner thread is testing "33" against the predicate.
+> It is possible that a couple of other threads pull "34" and "35, while the winner thread is testing "33" against the predicate.
 However, once they complete testing these elements, they will not find a new item and exit early.

 ```rust
 use orx_concurrent_iter::*;